CS232-Labs/Lab2-2023/README.md

           01001101
           ```
           Because C# is d.
 Note that 01001101 is M which stands for major.
-        - Similarly minor chords print small m after the note
+        - Similarly for minor chords print a small m after the note
-        - Suspended chords print a small s after the note
+        - For suspended chords print a small s after the note
-        - Dominant 7th print the ASCII value of 7 after the note (which is 55)
+        - For dominant 7ths print the ASCII value of 7 after the note (which is 55)

 **Need for a buffer** : Fresh data is inputted at every rising edge of the clock.
 You will need to wait to see what the chord is for atleast 2 clock cycles before coming to a conclusion on the chord name.
 Since the output data rate may be less than or equal to or greater than the input data rate over short periods, provision must be made for buffering the input data and providing a data valid output line which becomes 1 in a clock cycle in which valid data is being output.
 Decide on a safe buffer size based on the constraints of the input file size mentioned above (Another approach is that you can choose whatever buffer size you want but then there should be a mechanism in your circuit for handling the situation when the buffer gets full).